Enhancing Layer Attention Efficiency through Pruning Redundant Retrievals: Experiments

-We carried out experiments on the CIFAR-10, CIFAR-100, and ImageNet-1K \cite{deng2009imagenet} datasets, utilizing ResNet \cite{he2016deep} as the backbone compared with various baselines, such as channel attention methods, spatial attention models, and other layer interaction methods.
-For the CIFAR-10 and CIFAR-100 datasets, we applied the data augmentation techniques described in \cite{huang2016deep}.
-For the ImageNet-1K dataset, the augmentation techniques and hyperparameter configurations followed those specified by \cite{he2016deep,he2019bag}.
+We carried out experiments on the CIFAR-10, CIFAR-100 datasets, utilizing ResNet \cite{he2016deep} as the backbone compared with various layer interaction methods \citep{he2016deep,huang2020dianet,fang2023cross,wang2024strengthening} and we applied the data augmentation techniques described in \cite{huang2016deep}.
+We set \(\alpha\) and \(\beta\) to 5 and 1, respectively.
+ELANet outperforms all baselines with strong robustness, as shown in Table \ref{tab:cifar_acc} and it substantially reduces training cost as shown in Figure \ref{fig:time_cifar}, cutting time by 30–35\% relative to original MRLA-B.

-\textbf{Experimental Settings} When training on CIFAR-10 and CIFAR-100 datasets, \(\alpha\) and \(\beta\) were set to 5 and 1, respectively, and \(\mu\) set to 0.3.
-We trained for a total of 180 epochs, averaging the KL divergence values from the first to the third epoch to determine the final data to discard.
-This process was repeated during the 45th to 48th epochs and again during the 91st to 93rd epochs.
-Furthermore, the model was trained on ImageNet-1K for 100 epochs.
-The KL divergence values were averaged over the first to third epochs and the 51st to 53rd epochs to guide layer pruning.
-Consistent with the CIFAR settings, \(\alpha\) and \(\beta\) were set to 2 and 5, respectively, with the threshold \(\mu\) adjusted to 0.25.